tinko26/ao/docs/api/src/ao_sys_xc32_pic32/ao_uint.h.md

 typedef uint32_t ao_uint_t;
 ```

 This type represents the fastest unsigned integer type of the target platform.
-It defined to be the `uint32_t` type defined by the standard library.

 # Functions